lukevers/mouse/README.md

 ![Mouse](./vendor/mouse.jpg)

-A scriptable/configurable IRC bot that can handle as many connections as you want.
+A scriptable, configuration powered IRC bot that can handle as many connnections as you want.

 ## Configuring Mouse